 Ji Hee Nam is an animator/ motion graphics designer from South Korea, currently based in L.A.
-A Knife Hanging On The Tree is a film by her which explores the theme of sour grapes.
+Knife Hanging From A Tree is a film by her which explores the theme of sour grapes.
 She is inspired by humour from her daily life and finds dark humour very intriguing.
 One of the key features of her films is how she revisits the same environments.
 The characters in her films also have very minimal expressions but convey emotion with their very dynamic movements.
 She believes that the audience could sympathize through her “subtle but constructive art”.

 Cartoons Underground: What is the inspiration behind your film?